wovasteenGova/oxc-parser-issue/README.md

 ## Why It Works

-This solution works by replacing native dependencies with WebAssembly alternatives that run in any environment without needing platform-specific binaries.
+This solution works by replacing native dependencies with WebAssembly alternatives that run in any environment without needing platform-specific binaries. # oxc-parser-issue